- How to rent a car?

 Note: Are you traveling with a trailer?
 Make sure to drive a bit slower on the roads.
 Speed limits for car towing are 100 km/h on motorways and 70 km/h on open roads in Portugal.

 Traffic in Portugal

 Once you get closer to larger cities or drive in the Algarve region, the roads will get much busier.
-Traffic jams and long waiting lines are not unheard of in these touristic regions.
+Traffic jams and long waiting lines are not unheard of in these tourist regions.
 When you decide to visit historic centers in cities or villages in the hills, be aware of the narrow streets.
-It is recommended to explore both on foot – more on that can be found further on in this guide.
+It is recommended to explore both on foot – more on that can be found further in this guide.

 Next to beautiful cities and old towns, there are numerous mountain areas to be found in Portugal.
 Most of the mountain roads are in good condition but driving cautiously is always a good idea.
 If you’re visiting Portugal’s mountains in the winter, your car might require snow chains.
 When picking up your rental car in Portugal, make sure to ask the agency about it.

 Top tips for renting a car in Portugal

 1. Do a walk around and check the car